collectiveacuity/jsonModel/REFERENCE.rst

       }
     }

 The query method follows a similar process by which input is validated.
+A record whose field values evaluate to true for all criteria returns true.
+Otherwise, something in the record does not match one or more query criteria and the query method returns false.
+Because the query method returns a false as soon as it encounters a failed criteria from a dictionary of fields in the query criteria, query time will vary based upon the number of records, how many fail and how many fields are added to the query criteria.

+Querying Items
+^^^^^^^^^^^^^^
-Records whose field values evaluate to true for all criteria are added to the query results.
-Records which do not are skipped.
-Although the query method will evaluate list type fields, it is not tailored for list evaluation.
-Unlike the process of ingestion, if any item in a list fails to evaluate to true to a criteria in the query, the entire record will be skipped.
+Although the query method will evaluate items nested inside lists to an arbitrary depth, it does so by evaluating all items in the list and all sub-branches of any nested lists inside the list.
+As a result, querying items inside lists suffers non-linear explosion.
+And, unlike the process of item ingestion, if any item in a list (or branch of a sub-list) fails to evaluate to true to a criteria in the query, the entire record will be skipped.

 Query Errors
 ^^^^^^^^^^^^